accuknox/help/docs/use-cases/kiem.md

 # Kubernetes Identity and Entitlement Management (KIEM)

-KIEM is a cutting-edge solution designed to address security challenges in dynamic, auto-scaling virtual infrastructures.
+KIEM is a cutting-edge solution designed to address security challenges in dynamic, auto-scaling kubernetes infrastructures.
 It offers continuous visibility, security event detection, centralized permissions management, and seamless integration with runtime environments.
-AccuKnox's stands out as the first CNAPP to provide out-of-the-box KIEM functionality.
+AccuKnox's stands out as one of the first CNAPP solutions to provide out-of-the-box KIEM functionality.
 This is particularly crucial given that over 65% of Kubernetes administrators struggle with properly configuring and analyzing RBAC policies.

 ## Key Features